ying-teaching/crypto-tracker/docs/ch1.md

 ## 2 Item List

 Use the sample data to display a list of coins.
+Put the coin item in a component and the coin list in a screen.

+## 3 Coin Detailed Header

+Create a header component of the coin detailed screen.